 - Pain in the big toe with motion

 - Mid-foot arch pains

-- Pain or burning on top of foot
+- Pain or burning on top of the foot

 - Pain with curling or extending toes

-- Pain on outside of foot that travels to knee
+- Pain on the outside of the foot that travels to the knee

 The ligaments of the ankle hold the ankle bones and joint in position.
 They protect the ankle joint from abnormal movements-especially twisting, turning, and rolling of the foot.
 A ligament is an elastic structure.
 Ligaments usually stretch within their limits, and then go back to their normal positions.
 When a ligament is forced to stretch beyond its normal range, a sprain occurs.
 A severe sprain causes actual tearing of the elastic fibers.
 The grade of the sprain is determined by the extent of damage to the ligament fibers: